aws-samples/access-analyzer-automated-policy-analysis-blog/README.md

 As covered in the following blog post: https://aws.amazon.com/blogs/security/introducing-iam-access-analyzer-custom-policy-checks/

+> AWS has extended custom policy checks to include a new check called Check No Public Access.
+This new check determines whether a resource policy grants public access to a specified resource type.
+In addition to this new check, there has been an update to the existing Check Access Not Granted check.
+The Check Access Not Granted check can now be used to determine whether a given policy grants permission to one or more customer-defined AWS resources.
+This example has been updated to include these new checks.

-In this example, you will automate the validation and analysis of the IAM policies defined in an AWS CloudFromation template.
+In this example, you will automate the validation and analysis of the IAM identity and resources policies that are defined in an AWS CloudFromation template.
 The workflow will trigger each time a pull request is created against the main branch of an AWS CodeCommit repository called my-iam-policy.
+The workflow includes 3 checks.
 The first check will use IAM Access Analyzer's check no new access API to determine if the updated policy is more permissive than a reference IAM policy.
 The second check will use the check access not granted API to automatically check for critical permissions in an IAM policy.
-In both cases, if the updated policy is more permissive, or contains critical permissions, a comment with the results of the validation will be posted to the pull request.
+The third check uses the CheckNoPublicAccess API to check whether a resource policy grants public access to supported resource types.
+In all cases, if the updated policy is more permissive, contains sensitive permissions or grants public access to a sensitive resource type, a comment with the results of the validation will be posted to the pull request.
 This information can then be used to decide whether or not the pull request is merged in to the mainline for deployment.

 ![Custom IAM Policy Analysis Reference Archiecture](/static/policy_analysis_ref_arch.jpg "Reference Architecture")

 ### Step 1: Deploy the infrastructure and set up the pipeline

-1. Use the following command to download and unzip the Cloud Development Kit (CDK) project associated with this blog post.
+1. Use the following command to create a local clone of the Cloud Development Kit (CDK) project associated with this example.

     ```
     git clone https://github.com/aws-samples/access-analyzer-automated-policy-analysis-blog.git